swarna04/aepsdk-target-ios/Documentation/AEPTarget.md

 When using `contentWithData` callback to instantiate TargetRequest object, the following keys can be used to read response tokens and Analytics for Target (A4T) info from the data payload if available in the Target response.

  - responseTokens (Response tokens)
- - analytics.payload (A4T Analytics Payload)
+ - analytics.payload (A4T payload)
- - clickmetric.analytics.payload (Click tracking A4T Analytics payload)
+ - clickmetric.analytics.payload (Click tracking A4T payload)

 ### Swift